 Scene-based stitching is a type of template-based stitching.
 It stitches the videos according to a specific distance (determined during stitching calibration).
 This is the mode that Insta360 Pro uses for videos with realtime stitching.
 It is faster but the stitch is perfect but only at the specific stitching distance.
 Objects that are within the stitch line and move farther or nearer that specific distance will have some doubling (if they are farther than the stitch distance) or splitting (if they are closer than the stitch distance).

 The other stitching mode is optical flow stitching which can move pixels during stitching.
 In theory, it can stitch at all distances simultaneously (i.e. both near and far objects) as long as there is sufficient overlap between the lenses.
 The Insta360 Pro’s stitching with optical flow is smooth and seamless except for objects that are within the stitch line near the camera, especially near the zenith or nadir.
 Those objects can look like they are vibrating or oscillating.
 However, Insta360 already has a new optical flow stitching algorithm that addresses this issue.
 I’ve seen the result and it does work.
 We should see an update in a couple of weeks.

 To avoid issues with stitching, you need to ensure that important compositional elements, especially people, are not within the stitch line.
-Because the Insta360 Pro’s lenses are approximately eye-width apart, it is instinctive for people to face it the way they would face a person, and if they do that, they would be squarely within the stitch line.
-You need to show them how to avoid the stitch line by having them face one lens at a time.
+Because the Insta360 Pro’s lenses are approximately eye-width apart, it is instinctive for people to face it the way they would face a person.
+If they do that and you are shooting in 2D, they would be squarely within the stitch line.
+You need to show them how to avoid the stitch line by having them face one lens at a time when shooting in 2D.